OscarZeja/osticket-prereqs/README.md

 </p>
 <p>
+Login in as an admin.

+1. Select "Open a New Ticket" tab.

-First, login in as an admin.
-Fill in your contact information: email, full name, and phone number.
-Then for Help Topic select "Report a Problem."
-In "issue summary" give a brief explanation of the problem followed by a description down below.
+2.Fill in contact information: email, full name, and phone number.

+3. Help Topic -> "Report a Problem."

+4. "Issue summary" -> brief explanation of the problem followed by a description.
 In our case the issue involves users having trouble login into the online banking portal.

-See photo for reference.
-Finally, hit "Create Ticket."
+5."Create Ticket."
 </p>
 <br />